PhilBoileau/scPCA/README.md

-The exploration and analysis of modern high-dimensional biological data regularly involves the use of dimension reduction techniques in order to tease out meaningful and interpretable information from complex experimental data, often subject to batch effects and other technical noise.
-In tandem with the development of sequencing technology (e.g., RNA-seq, scRNA-seq), many variants of PCA have been developed in attempts to remedy deficiencies in interpretability and stability that plague the original method.
-Such developments have included both various forms of sparse PCA (SPCA) (Zou, Hastie, and Tibshirani 2006; Erichson et al. 2018), which increase the stability and interpretability of principal component loadings in high dimensions, and, more recently, contrastive PCA (cPCA) (Abid et al. 2018), which captures relevant information in the target (experimental) data set by eliminating technical noise through comparison to a so-called background data set.
+The exploration and analysis of modern high-dimensional biological data regularly involves the use of dimension reduction techniques in order to tease out meaningful and interpretable information from complex experimental data, often subject to batch effects and other noise.
+In tandem with the development of sequencing technology (e.g., RNA-seq, scRNA-seq), many variants of PCA have been developed in attempts to remedy deficiencies in interpretability and stability that plague vanila PCA.

+Such developments have included both various forms of sparse PCA (SPCA) (Zou, Hastie, and Tibshirani 2006; Erichson et al. 2018), which increase the stability and interpretability of principal component loadings in high dimensions, and, more recently, contrastive PCA (cPCA) (Abid et al.
+2018), which captures relevant information in the target (experimental) data set by eliminating technical noise through comparison to a so-called background data set.
 While SPCA and cPCA have both individually proven useful in resolving distinct shortcomings of PCA, neither is capable of simultaneously tackling the issues of interpretability, stability and relevance simultaneously.
-The `scPCA` package implements *sparse constrastive PCA* to accomplish these tasks in the context of high-dimensional biological data.
+The `scPCA` package implements *sparse constrastive PCA* (Boileau, Hejazi, and Dudoit 2020) to accomplish these tasks in the context of high-dimensional biological data.
 In addition to implementing this newly developed technique, the `scPCA` package implements cPCA and generalizations thereof.

 -----